 - Wave 3: Jackpots can only be collected on a roving shot.
+After each Jackpot, the captive ball must be hit to light the next Jackpot.
 Five Jackpots are required to qualify the Super.

 Gumball Machine & Achievements: Various tasks throughout the game - many not done on purpose - will count as achievements and award you gumballs from the Gumball Machine.
 A Golden Ticket will be hidden randomly in the Gumball Machine, meaning it could either be a gimme at the start of the game or a really difficult task a player has to go for on purpose.
 Achievements score various point values which vary depending on the difficulty of the achievement (which can be multiplied by Super X!).
 These include:

 - Top Pop (bumper hits)